 Are you thinking about changing careers but not sure where to start?
 Are you bored of your current position and need more exciting adventures in your professional life?
 After many years in the same company, we all feel like we need a change, but the first decision you should make is deciding how big you need that change to be.

 Changing careers is always a difficult decision but more often than not, it is a wise choice.
 If you do not feel happy with your current job and career path, why would you continue working in the same direction?

 Open Colleges has put together a complete career change guide to make this transition easier for you.
-You can follow a very specific process to make a successful shift.
-But before that, you need to make sure this is exactly what you want and to do so there are three questions you should ask yourself:
+You can follow a very specific process to make a successful shift, but before that, you need to make sure this is exactly what you want and to do so, there are three questions you should ask yourself:

-- What is important to you and what do you want from your new career?
+1. What is important to you and what do you want from your new career?

 We all look for something different.
 It may be a more rewarding job, a higher salary, a better work/life balance, bigger challenges or more exiting experiences.
-Whatever is your reason, think deeply about how the new career you have in mind will fulfill your needs, not only now but also in the longer term.
+Whatever your reason, think deeply about how the new career you have in mind will fulfill your needs, not only now but also in the longer term.

-- Are you happy to start at the bottom and work your way back up?
+2. Are you happy to start at the bottom and work your way back up?

 Although you don’t have the specific experience for your new career, you do have some practice in a previous position and will have the enthusiasm needed to keep you going.

-- Are your expectations realistic?
+3. Are your expectations realistic?

-Talking to people who are already in the industry you are thinking to enter will also help you create realistic expectations and have a better understanding of what your new job will be like.
+Talking to people who are already in the industry you are hoping to enter will also help you create realistic expectations and have a better understanding of what your new job will be like.